10 – Beelzebub

 When Bill Bruford was not performing with bands like Yes and King Crimson he was fronting his own bands Bruford and Earthworks.
-Bill Bruford also was a member of the progressive rock band U.K for the band’s first album along with Allan Holdsworth.
-When Bill Bruford was not performing as a member of Yes, King Crimson, U.K. or working in his own bands and solo albums, he was appearing as a guest musicians on hundreds of albums.
-Over the year’s Bill Bruford appeared on albums by artists such as Genesis, Kazumi Watanabe, David Torn, Steve Howe, Al Di Meola, Steve Hackett, Rick Wakeman, Pavlov’s Dog and so many others.
+Bill Bruford also was a member of the progressive rock band U.K. for the band’s first album along with Allan Holdsworth.
+When Bill Bruford was not performing as a member of Yes, King Crimson, U.K., or working in his own bands and solo albums, he was appearing as a guest musician on hundreds of albums.
+Over the years, Bill Bruford appeared on albums by artists such as Genesis, Kazumi Watanabe, David Torn, Steve Howe, Al Di Meola, Steve Hackett, Rick Wakeman, Pavlov’s Dog and so many others.

 Our Top 10 Bill Bruford songs list focuses on the songs Bill Bruford released on his solo albums including his own bands Bruford and Earthworks.
 It was very difficult to chooses only ten songs because there is so much amazing material Bill Bruford has recorded.
 This was a tough one to do.
 Since there is so much stuff, we will attempt to define this list in chronological order.